marekzan/veno/README.md

 - Web endpoint to silence notifications for a specific artifact
 - make notifiers have references to artifacts so that only one message is being sent to the sink for multiple artifacts
 - include alpha, beta, and release candidate versions and allow users to specify which versions to track
+- decide on which version update you want to be notified (major, minor, patch...)
 - and many more

 ## Contributing